Kings and Queens of Denmark

 Gunhild af Polen; m(1); d Mieczyslaw = Mieszco of Poland / Wendland, 964-992;

-Gunhild's brother, Pallig, raided south coast of England and caused the massacre of all Danes in England on St. Brice's Day in 1002;
+Gunhild's brother, Pallig, raided south coast of England and caused the massacre of all Danes in England on St. Brice's Day, the 13 November in 1002; presumably ordered by Ethelred the Unready;

 children :